-This document and any future changes to the monitoring network are subject to a required public notice and comment process before EPA approval is sought for the changes.
+Future changes to the monitoring network are subject to a required public notice and comment process before EPA approval is sought for the changes.
 Any public comments submitted in response to this document's notice and comment process will be submitted to EPA along with the final document.
-Persons wishing to comment on the draft Ambient Air Monitoring Plan are required to submit their comments, in writing, to the GA AAMP at the following address:
+Persons wishing to comment on proposed changes and documentation are required to submit their comments, in writing, to the GA AAMP at the following address: